forwardemail/forwardemail.net/app/views/faq/index-ja.md

   <strong class="font-weight-bold">
     Tip:
   </strong>
-  <span>If you are using Thunderbird, then ensure "Connection security" is set to "SSL/TLS" and Authentication method is set to "Normal password".</span>
+  <span>If you are using Betterbird, then ensure "Connection security" is set to "SSL/TLS" and Authentication method is set to "Normal password".</span>
 </div>

 | Type | Hostname | Protocol | Ports |